MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-quick-create-sharepoint-list.md

 - The first time you visualize a list, creating the dataset and report can take some time.
 We’re working to improve the end-to-end performance of this experience.
 - Currently, some complex column types in SharePoint will show up as [Record]s or [List]s within the report.
 We’re working on updating the experience so these column values match what you see in the list.
 - Data refresh is limited to once every 3 hours.
+If the list has been updated with new data or metatdata, such as an updated list name, after the most recent data refresh, these changes will not be reflected in the report until the next refresh.
 - This feature isn't supported for guest users in a tenant.

 ## Troubleshooting